How Much is a Transmission?

 Schedule Transmission Service at Mercedes-Benz of Escondido!

 If you’d rather have a professional check your transmission fluid, our service team is here to help.
 Do you have additional questions about transmission service and replacement?
 Whether you want to know, “How much is a transmission,” or “Why is my transmission slipping,” we have the answers.
 Contact us to learn more about our Mercedes-Benz services, as well as our ever-changing service coupons.
-And if you’re searching for additional service tips, we recommend checking our our online service info hub where you will find answers to “Why is my car overheating?” and many more common auto questions!
+And if you’re searching for additional service tips, we recommend checking out our online service info hub where you will find answers to “Why is my car overheating?” and other common auto questions relating to antifreeze and more.